tauhiddewan/WeatherWhisperer/README.md

 - Open your browser and navigate to [http://localhost:80](http://localhost:80) to test the API.

+- Open your browser and navigate to [http://localhost:80](http://localhost:80) to test the API.

 - Successful response for getting the top 10 coolest district API should look like this :
 ![Link: ](./repo_assets/top10Coolestdist.png)

 - Successful response for weather forecast of a given date should look like this :
 ![Link: ](./repo_assets/forecastresponse.png)

 - Please use quotation marks and write the date in YYYY:MM:DD or DD:MM:YYYY format when giving input for weather forecast.

 ### API Documentation